 The famous EHR vendor, Allscripts, have allied with Microsoft to come up with Avenel, a creative AI-enabled, and cloud-based EHR.
 This mobile-first EHR shall use machine learning to make clinical documentation faster.
 With navigation via swipes and taps, writing notes would be handy for the clinicians.

 eClinicalWorks also has come up with a new EHR to be available in 2019.
-This population, health management software, will be showcasing diverse panels for voice interactions, decision support induced by machine learning, and telemedicine.
+This population health informatics solution, will be showcasing diverse panels for voice interactions, decision support induced by machine learning, and telemedicine.

 The EHR is also likely to be a catalyst for predictive AI analytics for handling high outlays as well as illnesses such as sepsis.
 As the American Medical Association (JAMA) journal, a team at the University of California-San Francisco Health tested EHR’s big data to identify the source of hazardous Clostridium Difficile infections.
 This healthcare big data analytics happened with the use of location and time stamps over three years, which were of almost 90,000 patients.
 It designed a map showing the patient movement.
 Conclusively, it pointed to a CT scanner in the emergency department’s medical center as a significant source.